rajeesing/cdc/README.md

 1. Login to your Azure Credential
 2. Choose your **Event Hubs Namespace**
 3. There should be Event Hubs created with the name ```cdcexample.cdcexample.dbo.employee```
+4. Create a logic app or Azure function and use a Event hub trigger to consume payload.